Tired, lonely & on the brink - Unai Emery looks like he knows his time at Arsenal is up | Goal.com

 He is now in the last chance saloon.
 Six games without a win have left him on the brink and another poor result on Thursday night may spell the end of his time in north London.

-Emery was appointed due to his impressive record in the Europa League, it would be somewhat ironic should defeat in the competition in which he made his name prove to be fail nail in his Arsenal coffin.
+Emery was appointed due to his impressive record in the Europa League, it would be somewhat ironic should defeat in the competition in which he made his name prove to be the final nail in his Arsenal coffin.